Explore with your subject

 Setup: You can see the SB800 on the lower light and the SB900 on the upper light.

-To soften the light I am shooting through the white umbrellas with the soft domes on the flashes.
+I am shooting through the white umbrellas with the soft domes on the flashes to soften the light.

-To keep the background blurred I chose to shoot with the Nikon 85mm ƒ/1.4 lens at ƒ/1.4 opening.
-If you look closely you will notice that the front of her nose is out of focus as the edges of her face just behind the eyes.
+To keep the background blurred, I shot with the Nikon 85mm ƒ/1.4 lens at ƒ/1.4 opening.
+If you look closely, you will notice that the front of her nose is out of focus as the edges of her face are just behind the eyes.

 I am focusing on her eyes.